Welcome to Rethinking Medieval and Renaissance Literature! Or as I affectionately call the course, Brit Lit I.

-Participation in Zoom sessions is optional, as are microphone and camera use.
+Participation in Teams sessions is optional, as are microphone and camera use.
 Come as you are, participate as you’d like!
-We’ll devote significant time on Aug 31 to discussing WordPress, our digital platforms for the course.
+We’ll devote significant time the first week of class to discussing WordPress, our digital platforms for the course.

 If you’d like to not be recorded during segments of our synchronous sessions where such recording occurs, you’re free to turn off you microphone and camera during these sessions.
 If you have additional privacy concerns, please let me know.